-Founding Partner at WebShare, LLC
+Founding Partner at WebShare, LLC (now Cardinal Path)

 In the world of Ecommerce, those of us who have been involved in conversion marketing and statistical testing know just how big an impact even the smallest of details can make to website performance and the bottom line.
 Some buttons just work better than others.
 Some product images provoke more purchases time and time again.
 Some colors are more likely to cause newsletter signups than others, and even details like punctuation and capitalization can have an effect on the rate at which your site converts visitors into monetized customers.